 In the above case, the company can’t pay a dividend to shareholders since the total available cash is less than the total amount of preferred dividend liability.
 Since the dividend is always paid in cash, its shortage will force the company to withhold dividend payments for the year 2016.
 In the above case, a dividend will get accumulated and must eventually be paid to preferred shareholders in a subsequent financial year.

 Please note that the above illustration highlights just one single business exigency.
 There are various other business exigencies which might force the company to withhold the payment of preferred dividend.

 - Preferred dividends, like interest on debts, create a legal obligation on the company.
 These are to be paid to shareholders in preference over any common stock dividend.

-- The liability of the company to pay preferred dividends is unconditional and absolute.
+- The liability of the company to pay dividends is unconditional and absolute.

-- Various jurisdictions impose penalties in case company does not pay an outstanding preferred dividend.
+- Various jurisdictions impose penalties in case the company does not pay an outstanding preferred dividend.